EllaBrands/stanDev/Stan-API-Refactor.md

     - initialization: providing initial values to an algorithm
     - algorithm config: providing things like mass matrices and step sizes for algorithms

 - _Output Streams_:  These can play the role of `std::cout` and `std::cerr` (if necessary).
 These may not be necessary if the interfaces do all of their output (such as refreshing the iteration number) themselves using the callbacks.
+(An additional reason to get rid of them and use callbacks exclusively: dealing with C++ streams is difficult for Python.)

 - _Config_ :  This element will provide values for configuration, such as choice of method (sampling, optimizing, diagnosing), algorithm (dependent on method, such as HMC or L-BFGS), engine (NUTS vs. basic HMC), and finer-grained config such as random number seed, etc.  As things stand now, elements of config will determine which of the other elements are actually used (e.g., optimization will not accept a mass matrix argument)